mouton0815/word-counter-go/README.md

-# word-counter-go
+# Word Counter (Go Version)
-Counts occurrence numbers of words of text files in a folder -- Go version
+Counts occurrence numbers of words of text files in a folder (Go version)

+# License
+MIT